Ganesh5050/CORE-UI/README.md

 ### Usage

-Visit `http://localhost:5173` to browse the component library.
+Visit `http://localhost:5173` or the [Live Demo](https://core-ui-three.vercel.app/) to browse the component library.
 Each component comes with:
 - Live interactive preview
 - Customization controls
 - Copy-paste code examples